MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 7: Package and publish a .NET Docker image to Docker Hub.**

-    In this demo you will learn and understandhow Also, you will learn and
+    In this demo you will learn and understand how Also, you will learn and